 Example scenarios:

-• A client requests a resource that has been permanently moved to a new URL.
-The server responds with a 301 Moved Permanently status code and includes the new URL in the Location header.
+- A client requests a resource that has been permanently moved to a new URL.
+The server responds with a

-• A client requests a resource that is under a different URL.
-The server responds with a 302 Found status code and includes the temporary URL in the Location header.
+header. - A client requests a resource that is under a different URL.
+The server responds with a

-• A client sends a conditional GET request with If-Modified-Since header.
-If the resource has not been modified since the specified date, the server responds with a 304 Not Modified status code.
+header.
+If the resource has not been modified since the specified date, the server responds with a304 Not Modified

 Client error responses (400-499)